guilhermeribeirodev/ec2-docker/docker-install.md

 ### Installing Docker on the previously created Ubuntu instance.

- Let's suppose you are now logged in the previously created Ubuntu instance, there are some basic steps to install Docker CE on it.
+ Let's suppose you are now logged on the previously created Ubuntu instance, there are some basic steps to install Docker CE on it.
 Be careful with the Ubuntu version numbers and repositories addresses as they can change with time. **Be careful copying and pasting multiline comands**.